mrshll1001/thesis/src/lit_review.md

 the needs of its clients, as opposed to the following of hierarchical orders @koppell_pathologies_2005.

 In the context of this typology, Koppell also puts forward a state resultant from an organisation’s engagement with the various forms of Accountability. *Multiple Accountability Disorder (MAD)* is framed as a condition afflicting organisations which attempt to engage in multiple, conflicting, forms of Accountability simultaneously; negatively affecting their ability to operate and perform their work as an organisation and dissatisfying the actors whom they are expected to be accountable to @koppell_pathologies_2005.
-This is because the various forms of Accountability are rarely ever differentiated in practice, and
+This is because the various forms of Accountability are rarely ever differentiated in practice, and *"Organizations are often expected to be accountable -- explicitly or implicity -- in every sense"* @koppell_pathologies_2005.
-@koppell_pathologies_2005.
 An organisation may experience *MAD* as a conflict between adhering to expected professional standards and responding directly to the orders of a stakeholder and in some cases, multiple stakeholders may issue contradictory directives to an organisation that are expected to be obeyed @koppell_pathologies_2005.

 How can digital technologies support NPO Transparency and Accountability?
 -------------------------------------------------------------------------